JalaHarshavardhan/JalaHarshavardhan/README.md

 - 👋 Hi, I’m @Harsha
 - 👀 I’m interested in C programming, python programming and internships
 - 🌱 I’m currently learning Java language
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on machine learning
 - 📫 How to reach me 9440982276(whatsapp)

 <!---